EternalBlissed/dotfiles/README.md

 ## Quickstart

+I use GNU Stow to manage my dotfiles

 Have a look at `./install.sh`
-- This will install all the dependacys on an Arch based machine.
+- This will install all the dependacys and deploy the dotfiles using Stow.

 ## License